-Effective January 1, 2011, under the guidance of a third party compensation consultant, the Board approved two new incentive plans.
-The association implemented both plans to maintain its competitiveness in the marketplace to continue to attract and retain quality employees.
-The association believes that an annual (short-term) incentive plan (STI) based on individual and association performance drives behavior that supports annual association goals.
-The second new plan, the Long Term Incentive plan (LTI), was developed to reward association leadership for achievement of the association's long-term goals and objectives, as defined by the Board.
+Effective January 1, 2011, under the guidance of a third party compensation consultant, the board approved two incentive plans; the annual (short-term) incentive plan (STI) based on individual and association performance drives behavior that supports annual association goals, and the Long Term Incentive plan (LTI), which was developed to reward association leadership for achievement of the association's long-term goals and objectives.
 Both plans utilize parameters for measuring achievement at either threshold, target or superior performance levels.
 The LTI evaluates performance annually and is earned over a rolling three-year performance period.